ankowals/saf/README.md

 	     ConfigurationData ------->	System Under Test
 						^
 	TestData & ExpectedData -----> | execution engine | -----> ResultData 	=> test result (OK/NOK)
-						^
+	    & EnvironmentData			^
 				    	user actions (steps)

+SUT is our system under test.
+It can be an application that we want to test.
+It can run locally on the same host where the framework is installed or it can run on remote host.

+ConfigurationData is a data that shall be loaded to the SUT before test suite is started.
+It can contain stuff like links configuration (ip address on the machine, ports, users, passwords, listeners configuration, urls, log level etc.) but it shall also contain business configuration that is applicable for particular application like for example tariff configuration etc.

+Usually it is enough to load configuration data once using separate feature file or manually or by using any 3rd party tool that can do it for us.

+TestData is a data that shall be given as an input for particular test.
+For example assuming we are testing different tariffs on particular offer we can give as an input an offer name.
+Other example can be a test where we would like to login to a web page.
+In this case part of the test data can be a particular login and password that we are going to use during test execution.
+Please keep in mind that login and password shall be earlier created on system under test as a part of configuration data.

+EnvironmentData describes SUT that shall be used by the framework.
+It is needed becuase we have to inform it to which application it shall connect, which url shall be open in the browser, which api shall be used etc. We can have multiple SUTs available (dev, test, release etc).
+It is possible to switch between them easily and execute the same tests on each of them.

+ExpectedData describes data that is expected as an outcome of an action performed during test.
+Actions are performed by the step defs.
+For example if we are sending http post request towards the system under test we can expect http result code to be 200 (OK).
+In this case our ExpectedData can be http result code equal to 200.

+Execution engine is our framework.

+ResultData is the output of test execution.
+It is everything that can be used for comparison with ExepctedData and is a result of step def execution.

-Test result is the result of comparison between ResultData & ExpectedData
+Test result is the result of comparison between ResultData & ExpectedData.

-Framework will execute each scenario in a feture file.
+Framework will execute each scenario in a feture file and each step in a scenario.

+When one step fails whole scanrio is marked as failed and next scenario in a feature is executed.

 Each scenario execution looks similar.

-First TestData storage and ExpectedData storage will be created.
+First TestData, ExpectedData and EnvironmentData storage (SUT configuration) will be created.

 Macro evaluation will be done.

-Execution engine will connect to SUT and execute any step (action) that is described in the scenario.
+Execution engine will connect to SUT (as configured in EnvironmentData) and execute any step (action) that is described in the scenario.

 Last step is to verify recieved test resutls against expected resutls from the storage.